zrajesh/base-lnk/README.md

-# LeadFlow
+# BaseLnk
-A smart CRM platform where you can scrap the emails, send bulk emails and do whatsapp campaign.
+One link for everything you create, curate, and sell.

+## View Live
+coming soon...

 ## Getting Started